 If you’re unable to venture out to the North York Moors, check out our website for inspiration, including Nature for all, a roundup of all the best ways to appreciate what’s around us and reconnect with nature from the comfort of your home.

 National Park Authority services during COVID-19 restrictions

-Whilst the National Park Authority has closed some facilities such as National Park Centres, it is able to operate the majority of its administrative functions remotely, including Planning, with most of our staff now working from home.
+Whilst the National Park Authority has closed some facilities, it is able to operate the majority of its administrative functions remotely, including Planning, with most of our staff now working from home.